How can I reduce my taxes?

 Who is eligible to enroll?

 To be eligible, landowners must own a minimum of 20 contiguous acres, 80 percent of which must be capable of producing merchantable timber.
+The annual deadline to enroll in MFL is June 1st to be in effect the following year.

 How long is the contract?